d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 Often our ultimate task asks some global question about the image, e.g., *does it contain a cat?*
 So typically the nodes of our final layer should be sensitive to the entire input.
 By gradually aggregating information, yielding coarser and coarser maps, we accomplish this goal of ultimately learning a global representation, while keeping all of the advantages of convolutional layers at the intermediate layers of processing.

-Moreover, when detecting lower-level features, such as edges (as discussed in our section on [convolutional layers](conv-layer.md)), we often want our representations to be somewhat invariant to translation.
+Moreover, when detecting lower-level features, such as edges (as discussed in :numref:`chapter_conv_layer`), we often want our representations to be somewhat invariant to translation.
 For instance, if we take the image `X` with a sharp delineation between black and white and shift the whole image by one pixel to the right, i.e. `Z[i,j] = X[i,j+1]`, then the output for for the new image `Z` might be vastly different.
 The edge will have shifted by one pixel and with it all the activations.
 In reality, objects hardly ever occur exactly at the same place.
 In fact, even with a tripod and a stationary object, vibration of the camera due to the movement of the shutter might shift everything by a pixel or so
 (high-end cameras are loaded with special features to address this problem).

 This section introduces pooling layers, which serve the dual purposes of mitigating the sensitivity of convolutional layers to location and of spatially downsampling representations.

 ## Maximum Pooling and Average Pooling

 Like convolutional layers, pooling operators consist of a fixed-shape window that is slid over all regions in the input according to its stride, computing a single output for each location traversed by the fixed-shape window (sometimes known as the *pooling window*).
 However, unlike the cross-correlation computation of the inputs and kernels in the convolutional layer, the pooling layer contains no parameters (there is no *filter*).
 Instead, pooling operators are deterministic, typically calculating either the maximum or the average value of the elements in the pooling window.
 These operations are called *maximum pooling* (*max pooling* for short) and *average pooling*, respectively.

 In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the top left of the input array and sliding across the input array from left to right and top to bottom.
 At each location that the pooling window hits, it computes the maximum or average value of the input subarray in the window
 (depending on whether *max* or *average* pooling is employed).

 ![Maximum pooling with a pooling window shape of $2\times 2$.
 The shaded portions represent the first output element and the input element used for its computation: $\max(0,1,3,4)=4$](../img/pooling.svg)

 The output array in the figure above has a height of 2 and a width of 2.
 The four elements are derived from the maximum value of $\text{max}$:

 $$